AliElmi/lending-club-loan-default-prediction/README.md

 ---

+## ▶️ How to Run

+Install dependencies:
+pip install -r requirements.txt

+Run the model:
+python model.py

+Outputs will be saved automatically.

+---

 ## 🧠 Model Architecture

 The final model uses a **fully connected neural network**, which is the correct approach for tabular financial data.

+---

+## 📄 License

+MIT License